valyakin/new-obyteorg/docroot/user/pages/03.platform/11.smart-contracts/_article/article.md

             A Smart Contract can have a single condition but sometimes multiple conditions define who and when can spend funds from it.
 The conditions can either be defined using the built-in template in the Obyte Wallet or the more complex conditions can be defined by headless wallets that can have beautiful and easy-to-use web interfaces.
         </p>
         <p>
             The built-in template makes simple conditions fast and easy to create in human readable language.
 The template defines the conditions for when two parties in the Smart Contract can spend funds.
-Once conditions are defined, the user sends the Smart Contract to the counter party who can review all conditions and decide whether or not to accept them.
-Conditions can be either on-chain events like transactions to/from a given address, dates, times or it can be off-chain events that are introduced to the Obyte DAG through [oracles](/platform/oracles).
+Once conditions are defined, the user sends the Smart Contract to the counterparty who can review all conditions and decide whether or not to accept them.
+Conditions can be either on-chain events like transactions to/from a given address, dates, times or it can be off-chain events that are introduced to the Obyte DAG through <a href="/platform/oracles">Oracles</a>.
         </p>
     </div>
 </div>